fivetran/dbt_microsoft_ads/README.md

   - package: fivetran/microsoft_ads
     version: [">=0.9.0", "<0.10.0"]
 ```

+Do NOT include the `microsoft_ads_source` package in this file.
+The transformation package itself has a dependency on it and will install the source package as well.

 ### Step 3: Define database and schema variables
 By default, this package runs using your destination and the `microsoft_ads` schema.
 If this is not where your Microsoft Ads data is (for example, if your Microsoft Ads schema is named `microsoft_ads_fivetran`), add the following configuration to your root `dbt_project.yml` file: